-In October 2006, we announced our intention to settle all personal injury claims in good faith, as if liability were not an issue.
-We are making good progress in doing this.
+In October 2006, they announced their intention to settle all personal injury claims in good faith, as if liability were not an issue.
+They are making good progress in doing this.

 Resolving all other non-personal injury claims

-HOSL welcomed the assistance provided on 30 October 2006 by Senior Master Turner of the High Court in facilitating a structured timetable for negotiating and settling claims relating to the Buncefield incident.
-We continue to work with all parties involved to ensure the timeframes set out by the Senior Master during the hearing are met.
+HOSI welcomed the assistance provided on 30 October 2006 by Senior Master Turner of the High Court in facilitating a structured timetable for negotiating and settling claims relating to the Buncefield incident.
+They continue to work with all parties involved to ensure the timeframes set out by the Senior Master during the hearing are met.

-We have been actively exploring ways in which all other non-personal injury claims can be settled.
+They have been actively exploring ways in which all other non-personal injury claims can be settled.
 The JCC has established a system for assessing, on a case-by-case basis, claims from people who are experiencing particular hardship as a result of the incident, pending determination of legal liability.
-HOSL has sent questionnaires to individuals and solicitors to find out the nature of their losses and their individual circumstances.
-A guidance note is available to explain the claims process and our loss adjustors have representatives available to provide assistance for people completing the questionnaires.
+HOSI has sent questionnaires to individuals and solicitors to find out the nature of their losses and their individual circumstances.
+A guidance note is available to explain the claims process and their loss adjustors have representatives available to provide assistance for people completing the questionnaires.

-We recommend claimants include a sensible and pragmatic amount of information to demonstrate what they have lost and its value when substituting their claims either direct to our loss adjusters or via their own solicitors to prevent any unnecessary delay in settlement.
+They recommend claimants include a sensible and pragmatic amount of information to demonstrate what they have lost and its value when substituting their claims either direct to their loss adjusters or via their own solicitors to prevent any unnecessary delay in settlement.

 Assisting people suffering from psychological or physical injuries